Making transport more robust and interpretable by moving data through a small number of anchor points: Experiments

-\paragraph{E2) Domain adaptation application:} In our next experiment, we study a setting where the goal is to correct for domain shift in an image recognition network that is trained on one dataset but that under-performs on a similar dataset (Table~\ref{table:table1}, Figure~\ref{fig:mnist}).
+{\bf E2) Domain adaptation application:}~In our next experiment, we used \alg to correct for domain shift in a neural network that is trained on one dataset but underperforms on a new but similar dataset (Table~\ref{table:table1}, Figure~\ref{fig:mnist}).
 MNIST and USPS are two handwritten digits datasets that are semantically similar but that have different pixel-level distributions and thus introduce domain shift (Figure~\ref{fig:mnist}a).
 We train a multi-layer perceptron (MLP) on the training set of the MNIST dataset, freeze the network, and use it for the remaining experiments.
-The classifier achieves 100\% training accuracy and a 98\% validation accuracy on MNIST, but only achieves 79.3\% accuracy on the USPS validation set.
-We project MNIST's training samples in the classifier's output space (logits), and consider the 10D projection to be the target distribution.
+The classifier achieves 100\% training accuracy and a 98\% validation accuracy on MNIST but only achieves 79.3\% accuracy on the USPS validation set.
+We project MNIST's training samples in the classifier's output space (logits) and consider the 10D projection to be the target distribution.
 Similarly, we project images from the USPS dataset in the network's output space to get our source distribution.
-We study the performance of \alg in correcting the classifier's outputs, and compare with FC and, following \cite{forrow2019statistical}, k-means OT (kOT) \cite{forrow2019statistical}, and subspace alignment (SA) \cite{fernando2013unsupervised}.
+We study the performance of \alg in correcting the classifier's outputs and compare with \fc, k-means OT (\kot ) \cite{forrow2019statistical}, and subspace alignment (SA) \cite{fernando2013unsupervised}.

 In Table~\ref{table:table1}, we summarize the results of our comparisons on the domain adaptation task (MNIST-USPS).
-Our results suggest that both FC and \alg perform quite well on this task, with \alg beating FC by 2\% in terms of their final classification accuracy.
-We also show that \alg does better than naive kOT.
-In Figure~\ref{fig:mnist}a, we use Isomap to project the distribution of USPS images as well as the alignment results for \alg , FC, and OT.
-For both \alg and FC, we also display the anchors, note that for \alg, we have two different sets of anchors (source, blue; red, target).
-This example highlights the alignment of the anchors with the data in our approach, and contrasts it with that of FC.
+Our results suggest that both \fc and \alg perform pretty well on this task, with \alg beating \fc by 2\% in terms of their final classification accuracy.
+We also show that \alg does better than naive \kot.
+In Figure~\ref{fig:mnist}a, we use Isomap to project the distribution of USPS images as well as the alignment results for \alg , \fc, and OT.
+For both \alg and \fc, we also display the anchors; note that for \alg, we have two different sets of anchors (source, red; target, blue).
+This example highlights the alignment of the anchors in our approach and contrasts it with that of \fc.